mooc-only/developing_data_product_presentation/index.md

 ## Related with the original problem

 In the Regression Models' course project, one of the original objetives was to determine which kind of transmition was the best respect the distance covered.
 Here, I present some information (using rCharts) where anyone could start to look for the answer.
-If you don't see the boxplot refresh this page, I don't know why it doesn't show automatically.

-<iframe src = "assets/img/transmission_boxplot.html" width = 50% height = 50%></iframe>
+<iframe src="assets/img/transmission_boxplot.html" width=50% height=50%></iframe>